No. 22 Auburn routs 8th-ranked Tennessee 84-64 for SEC title

 Chuma Okeke scored 18 points and had 13 rebounds for Auburn, and Danjel Purifoy added 10.
 Junior guard Jared Harper, Auburn’s second-leading scorer, went 1 for 11 and had nine points.

 Lamonte’ Turner led Tennessee with 24 points.
 Grant Williams, the two-time SEC player of the year, was held to 13.
 Jordan Bone had 11 and Jordan Bowden scored 10.

-Admiral Schofield had a season-low four points.
+Tennessee struggled to bounce back after an emotional win over No. 4 Kentucky in the semifinals.
+Coach Rick Barnes said he told his assistants the Vols looked a little drained at the start.

+“We just came out with no energy,” Williams said.
+“We came out like we expected things to happen.
+It’s hard to bounce back from that, especially how Auburn plays, how explosive they can be, especially when they start making shots.”

 The Tigers also became only the third team this season to lead Tennessee by double digits.
 Tennessee led 17-13 with 11:09 left on a pull-up jumper by Jordan Bowden.
 Then the Vols went cold, making only two buckets the rest of the half.